chadfurman/chadfurman.github.io/_posts/2018-8-5-How-GraphQL-Saved-My-Project.markdown

 Really?
 You put this in a picture of a table as a comparison point?
 In June of 2018, there were certainly books published on GraphQL if you cared to look.
 A quick google search for “GraphQL books” straight up disproves this.

 #### **11. Against: GraphQL is not enterprise-ready**
-Tell that to Yelp, Shopify, Facebook, and many many more (https://medium.com/@Akryum/oh-no-another-bullet-points-under-argumented-article-with-misleading-comparison-charts-d0dca01d2c04).
+Tell that to [Yelp, Shopify, Facebook, and many many more](https://medium.com/@Akryum/oh-no-another-bullet-points-under-argumented-article-with-misleading-comparison-charts-d0dca01d2c04).
 Note, also, that GraphQL continues to grow in the public-sphere and that Facebook as since relinquished its patents on the tech to the community at large.

 I’ve also seen Enterprises using PHP 4 when PHP 7 just came out, using CakePHP 1 when the newest version was 3+, and interfacing with it all in jQuery.
 The effects of an unmaintainable REST API can be felt many years in the future.